You will know by now that I consider an investor’s mindset to be the most important ingredient to success in creating wealth.

 Investing Uncertainty at the Extreme

-Now this blog is not about whether you should or shouldn’t be investing in these turbulent markets…
+Now this blog is not about whether you should or shouldn’t be investing in turbulent markets…

-Instead, it is a reflection of what happened and how you would have managed your mindset in the circumstances.
+Instead, it is a reflection of what happens and will happen and how you can manage your mindset in the circumstances.

 The financial markets, including stock and currency markets, all factored in a REMAIN vote.